Open Rails

 Open Rails is not an improvement to Microsoft Train Simulator, but a complete new simulator that can use Microsoft Train Simulator routes, activities, consists and train sets.
 At installation, Open Rails looks for Microsoft Train Simulator entries in the Windows registry to locate any Microsoft Train Simulator files on your computer.
 It will offer to use them in the simulation.

 The Open Rails simulator operates train services independently of Microsoft Train Simulator and without running any Microsoft Train Simulator code.
-Currently you must use Goku's modern editor TSRE5 or even the original Microsoft Train Simulator Route Editor to build new routes, but we plan to develop our own Route Editor.
+Currently, to build your own routes, you must use Goku's modern editor TSRE5 or even the original Microsoft Train Simulator Route Editor, but we plan to develop our own Route Editor.

 Can I use my collection of Microsoft Train Simulator locomotives and rolling stock with Open Rails?